Nissim-s/WIDS-Predicting-Physics-Observables-2025-2026-Nissim-Sahoo-/README.md

 # Predicting Physics Observables from LHC Data

-This repository contains a structured report and preliminary analysis of high-energy physics data from the Large Hadron Collider (LHC).
+This repository contains a structured report and preliminary analysis Large Hadron Collider-like data.
 The project focuses on exploring ROOT files, understanding the internal structure of the data, and analyzing reconstructed heavy-flavor mesons ($D^*$) using Python-based tools.

 ---